Leukemia, Chronic Myeloid (CML)

 The age of the patient, the phase of CML the patient is in, and other factors are considered in coming up with the best treatment plan for a patient.

-Newer drugs such as imatinib (Gleevec), dasatinib (Sprycel), and nilotinib (Tasigna) specifically target the abnormal Abl protein in CML cells.
+Newer drugs such as imatinib, dasatinib, and nilotinib specifically target the abnormal Abl protein in CML cells.
 These drugs have been found to be very effective in treating CML.
 They are usually the first treatment tried, especially for chronic phase CML, although they are not thought to be able to bring about a cure on their own.
+Other targeted drugs may be tried if these drugs do not work.

 Stem cell transplantation (SCT)